hotramen-hellfire/-ctrl-alt-delight-/FurElise().md

 This is the boss for today, now after writing the joke you'll have to ~~play~~ ***code*** some music.
 However, the problem statement is quite simple you'll have to tinker around a bit.
  - Use your BIBLE to find out how does music work in MikeOS.
 I hope that you have fixed you `-soundhw invalid option` warning by now, as described in `Welcome()`.
  - You'll need this: [FREQUENCIES](https://muted.io/note-frequencies/).
+ - Keep all your `ax` arguements > 2000, this improves the sound quality.
  - Rather than coding all the notes by yourself, you can:
 	 - Figure out the notes for the music you want to play.
 For Fur Elise you can go with the iconic ED#ED#EBDCA.
 	 - Write the code for the some of the starting nodes as to create a repetitive structure where you just have to change the frequency and the time for which this note has to be played and use this to write a function.
 (Do not forget to preserve registers that you are changing in the function, if any)